-B. Monitoring by the MPW/PMO Safeguards Unit
+D. Monitoring by the MPW/PMO Safeguards Unit

-- 117. Internal monitoring by the Project Implementation Unit for LARP implementation of compensation payments and resettlement measures will be carried out during the entire project period.
-Monthly internal reports will identify potential difficulties and problem areas, if any, and assess progress on the basis of and by: - the scale of compensation and entitlements disbursed (PMO Financial Management Unit): - public information disclosure and consultations with displaced and other affected persons (LFT/CSC); - grievances received and responded to by the EA (PMO Safeguards Unit); - the relocation of physically displaced persons(CSC/LFT); - the status of progress in clearing the ROW through the planned removal of affected structures and vacating of land by owners.
+117. Internal monitoring by the Project Implementation Unit for LARP implementation of compensation payments and resettlement measures will be carried out during the entire project period.
+Monthly internal reports will identify potential difficulties and problem areas, if any, and assess progress on the basis of and by:

+- the scale of compensation and entitlements disbursed (PMO Financial Management Unit); - public information disclosure and consultations with displaced and other affected persons (LFT/CSC); - grievances received and responded to by the EA (PMO Safeguards Unit); - the relocation of physically displaced persons(CSC/LFT); - the status of progress in clearing the ROW through the planned removal of affected structures and vacating of land by owners.
 (CSC/LFT) - the status of any corrective action plans, that may have been instituted in or are ongoing during the reporting period, (PMO Safeguards Unit); - and on the basis of an assessment of the extent and quality of compliance with LARP provisions, these reports are also expected, if necessary, to recommend further corrective actions.
 (DDT/PMO Safeguards Unit /Program Director and Project Manager);

-C. Reporting
+E. Reporting

-- 118. Monthly internal safeguards monitoring reports are prepared by the Program Management Office to provide an update on the status of progress and any issues related to the land acquisition and resettlement process in the project.
-These reports also recommend a course of action for focus by program and project management during the next reporting period - 119.
-Monthly internal safeguards monitoring reports provide PMO the basis for compilation of Safeguards (Resettlement) Reports requested by ADB or as required by the grant agreement with ADB. - 120.
-The PMO will prepare and submit a LARP Implementation Compliance Report, verifying the completion of the implementation of the LARP to the EA which will then transmit it to ADB as a stand-alone document for review and disclosure.
+118. Monthly internal safeguards monitoring reports are prepared by the Program Management Office to provide an update on the status of progress and any issues related to the land acquisition and resettlement process in the project.
+These reports also recommend a course of action for focus by program and project management during the next reporting period

+119. Monthly internal safeguards monitoring reports provide PMO the basis for compilation of Safeguards (Resettlement) Reports requested by ADB or as required by the grant agreement with ADB.

+120. The PMO will prepare and submit a LARP Implementation Compliance Report, verifying the completion of the implementation of the LARP to the EA which will then transmit it to ADB as a stand-alone document for review and disclosure.
 Based on this document, ADB will give the required notice to proceed with the construction activities.

-D. LARP Implementation Evaluation
+F. LARP Implementation Evaluation

-- 121. One year after the end of LARP implementation the Safeguards Unit of the PMO will assess and evaluate: - how APs have fared in restoring their income and livelihood, housing, and access to basic amenities - the adequacy of land and non-land asset compensation and commensurate resettlement allowances. - the quality and efficacy of the institutional arrangements and related processes during the implementation of the LARP, including consultation and information disclosure, census of APs, detailed measurement surveys, inventory of lost assets, grievance redressal, and the processing and payment of compensation. - 122.
-While this evaluation will serve as a learning exercise for future LARP operations in MPW projects, it may also lead to findings that require corrective action plans.
-In the event the EA and ADB require to field an external monitor, an agency or an individual, will be appointed by the EA to conduct/lead the evaluation and meet the requirements..
+121. One year after the end of LARP implementation the Safeguards Unit of the PMO will assess and evaluate:

+- how APs have fared in restoring their income and livelihood, housing, and access to basic amenities - the adequacy of land and non-land asset compensation and commensurate resettlement allowances, - the quality and efficacy of the institutional arrangements and related processes during the implementation of the LARP, including consultation and information disclosure, census of APs, detailed measurement surveys, inventory of lost assets, grievance redressal, and the processing and payment of compensation.

+122. While this evaluation will serve as a learning exercise for future LARP operations in MPW projects, it may also lead to findings that require corrective action plans.

-E. External Monitoring & Evaluation
+G. External Monitoring & Evaluation